blockhousetech/tcwasm/README.md

 If there are any problem with Docker Engine installation, please refer to [Install Docker Engine on Ubuntu | Docker Documentation](https://docs.docker.com/engine/install/ubuntu/).

-Then, pull Seraph Docker image, test to see if installation succeeds (you can check by comparing version output as here):
+Then, pull TCWasm Docker image, test to see if installation succeeds (you can check by comparing version output as here):

 ```bash
 # The following scripts assumes an Ubuntu 18.04 bionic operating system,